hpdobrica/digital-garden-public/Dopamine and Desire.md

 Dopamine promotes reward-seeking behaviors and in the modern environment often creates behavioral loops which force people to constantly seek pleasure from various sources like social feed scrolling or taking drugs.

+The feeling of wanting the reward caused by dopamine can frequently be stronger than the reward we get after fulfilling our desire, making its effects pretty hard to resist.